-The search path, or path is a subset of all the folders in the file system.
-MATLAB® software uses the search path to efficiently locate files used with MathWorks® products.
-MATLAB can access all files in the folders on the search path.
+The MATLAB® search path is a subset of all the folders in the file system.
+MATLAB uses the search path to locate files used with MathWorks® products efficiently.

 The order of folders on the search path is important.
 When files with the same name appear in multiple folders on the search path, MATLAB uses the one found in the folder nearest to the top of the search path.